phiten/mgos32-to-tasmota32/README.md

 4. Device is updating, finished in 1-2 minutes
 5. If Shelly Web frontend is back after the update, repeat the steps above.
 6. The Web frontend does not react anymore now.
-7. Connect to the new opened Tasmota Wi-Fi access point and add the device to your Wi-Fi (**full Internet access needed**).
+7. Connect to the newly opened Tasmota Wi-Fi access point and add the device to your Wi-Fi (**full Internet access needed**).
 ### ⚠️ NEEDED ⚠️ Convert to Tasmota Safeboot and update to latest Tasmota release
-8. Configure device using Tasmota Auto configuration.
-Select your device and hit enter. **This replaces the locked bootloader** (without this step device gets bricked with next firmware update).
+8. Configure the device using Tasmota Auto configuration.
+(Configuration > Auto-configuration > Select new auto-configuration) Select your device and hit enter. **This replaces the locked bootloader** (without this step device gets bricked with the next firmware update).
-9. Wait until device is online again.
+9. Wait until the device is online again.
 Takes a few seconds
-10. Open the Partition Wizard and start the Safeboot Conversion with hitting the button "Start Migration".
-The conversion will update to latest Tasmota version too.
+10. Under consoles, open the Partition Wizard and start the Safeboot Conversion by hitting the button "Start Migration".
+The conversion will update to the latest Tasmota version too.
-11. Wait until device is online again.
+11. Wait until the device is online again.
 Takes 3 - 5 minutes
 12. Optional: Use Partition Wizard to increase the Filesystem size to its maximum.
 This removes all obsolete files too.

 ## Supported Devices